Coping with Christmas after a bereavement

 What you do at this time of year is completely up to you and you mustn’t feel pressured into anything or feel that you need to attend or organise an occasion, especially if it is something that was an established routine before you lost someone.
 You should do what feels right for you and sometimes it is helpful to establish new routines.
 It may be that you have never hosted a small Christmas party, yet you now want to bring your close loved ones and friends to you to have a celebration and reminisce with happiness.
 Or it could be the opposite and you may want to cancel the yearly get-together that you regularly hosted because it is too soon to manage and process the change.
 Both are ok, and you are allowed to make your own decisions.

-Whatever you decide to do remember that grief can be tiring, so make sure you have the time and space you need, and surround yourself with support, even if you chose to keep this at the end of the phone or in the room with you.
+Whatever you decide to do remember that grief can be tiring, so make sure you have the time and space you need, and surround yourself with support, even if you chose to keep this at the end of the phone.
 You may also want to do something special in memory of your loved one, such as lighting a candle, playing their favourite song or hanging a special ornament - this Christmas is still your time and you can still include them too.

 Also, it’s helpful to remember that your friends and family only mean well.
-While they may come across as a little pushy when they ask you to attend a party or trip to the Christmas markets, be honest with them and let them know if you need space.
+While they may come across as a little pushy at times, be honest with them and let them know if you need space.

 Look after yourself